Saiapatsu/escape/README.md

 If your string is an argument to a program executed through the shell, such as with `system`, `popen`, `ShellExecute` or similar and the program splits its command line using `CommandLineToArgv` or `parse_cmdline`, implicitly or explicitly, then use `unparse`.
-This quotes the string and escapes quotes and shell characters.
+This argv-escapes and then shell-escapes the string, read how that happens below.

 ### argv
 If your string is an argument to a program executed through `CreateProcess` or similar that don't do shelly things and the program splits its command line using `CommandLineToArgv` or `parse_cmdline`, implicitly or explicitly, then use `argv`.
 This escapes quotes, then surrounds the string in quotes.

 ### redirect
 If your string is a shell redirection target filename, then use `redirect`.
 This escapes shell characters and spaces.

 `redirect` trusts that your string is already a valid NTFS file path.
 It does not sanitize filenames, you are responsible for doing that.

 ### cmd
 If your string is an argument to a program that does not split its arguments (uses `GetCommandLine` instead of `argv[]`) being executed through the shell, such as `set`, `echo` etc., then use `cmd`.
 This only escapes shell characters.

+`cmd` also turns tabs, carriage returns and line feeds into spaces in an attempt to make the string safe to paste into a command prompt.
+That's not a good idea, but they get lost in transit in other ways most of the time, anyway.

 ### Nothing
 If your string will pass through `CreateProcess` to a program that doesn't split its arguments, then your string does not need to be escaped.

+### Delayed expansion
+If delayed expansion is enabled in the shell for whatever reason, then use `delayed` on strings immediately before shell-escaping.
+This will shell-escape exclamation points.
+The caret and exclamation point get shell-escaped a second time.

+Escaping delayed

+### Pipes

+Pipes spawn extra shells which parse the two halves of the command line at least one more time.
+(todo: elaborate)

 ## Warning about redirection